tasks/tasks/README.md

 ### Contributing

 Contributions are always welcome!
 Whether translations, code changes, bug reports, feature requests, or otherwise, your help is appreciated.
 To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

+### Communication

+Join the #tasks channel on Freenode to chat with the Tasks team and other people.
+[Link to webchat](https://webchat.freenode.net/?channels=tasks)

+You can also use [GitHub Discussions](https://github.com/tasks/tasks/discussions).

+If you have a suggestion or want to report a bug, please see [CONTRIBUTING.md](CONTRIBUTING.md).